About this listing

 A portion of the income from the Mission Garden are donated to a local community non-profits: StoreFrontLab.
 Past recipients include 7 Tepees, Cell Space, Sunday Streets, Root Division, Greening Guerrero, 826 Valencia, Creativity Explored, 18 Reasons, Systems Mural Project, Mission Community Market, and Walk SF.

 NO SMOKING PLEASE, inside or in the courtyard.

 NO TRAVEL WIPES (or other stuff besides toilet paper) in the WC PLEASE.
-They will jamb the drains and cause disaster!

 I'm an architect in San Francisco with my own small firm.
 I'm very interested in green architecture, and the small studio I rent is part of my sustainable home in the Mission.
 For more information visit my web site at dbarchitect.